“This is not legal advice.”

 When a legal professional becomes a client’s lawyer, creating an attorney-client relationship, the lawyer becomes professionally and legally responsible to the client for the advice and service they give.
 This usually happens when lawyer and client sign a written engagement letter.
 But lawyers and clients can create professional relationships without written agreement, and without payment, too.

-When you hear a phrase like those above, the legal thoughts the lawyer is about to share often come at no cost to you.
+When you see or hear a phrase like those above, the legal thoughts the speaker is about to share often come at little or no cost to you.
 They may even be published online.
-Since the lawyer isn’t making any money, they don’t want to take the risk that others will misunderstand or misuse what they said, create trouble, and then try to blame the lawyer for giving bad advice.
+Since the lawyer isn’t making any money, they don’t want to take the risk that others will misunderstand or misuse what they said, create trouble, and then try to blame them for giving bad advice.
 If they had to take that risk, they might not be willing to share freely in the first place.

 The risk is particularly high when a lawyer gives a presentation, speaks on a panel, writes a blog post, publishes via social media, or otherwise shares their thoughts informally, especially off-the-cuff.
-Sharing overall impressions, opinions, or new ideas reads and sounds very different than the kind of analysis lawyers typically do for clients with specific goals and problems.
+Sharing overall impressions, opinions, or new ideas reads and sounds very different than the way lawyers typically talk to other lawyers or clients with specific goals and problems.
 But it’s often hard for others to tell the difference between lawyer shop talk and legal advice.
 Especially when they really want legal advice, but don’t want the trouble or expense of engaging a lawyer professionally.